Michiel-VL/GCSPET.jl/README.md

-# GCSPET
+# GCSPET.jl

-This package implements functionality for the Gantry Crane Scheduling Problem with External Trucks.
-Available are:
+This Julia package provides functionality for the Gantry Crane Scheduling Problem with External Trucks.
+Available functions are:

 - IO: reading in and writing out instances and solutions to the GCSPET
 - generation: create new instances using the original distributions, or using your own model.
 - validation: validate the correctness of a solution-file against an instance-file.
-- visualization: create and export visualizations to SVG, PNG, ... (functionality provided through [Luxor](https://github.com/JuliaGraphics/Luxor.jl)
+- visualization: create and export visualizations to SVG, PNG, ... (functionality provided through [Luxor](https://github.com/JuliaGraphics/Luxor.jl))

 # IO